 Socrates had a big trial in front of an Athenian jury.
 He was convicted of these charges and sentenced to death, and he died soon afterwards, when the guards gave him a cup of hemlock (a poisonous plant) to drink.
 His students tried to rescue him, but Socrates said no - he thought it was important to obey the law, even when it was killing him.

 Socrates never wrote down any of his ideas while he was alive.
 But after he died, his student, Plato, did write down some of what Socrates had said.
 You can read Plato's version of what Socrates said online, or you can buy the dialogues as a book below.

-Learn by doing: hold a debate about what beauty is
+Learn by doing: hold a debate about whether people should always tell the truth

 More about the Socratic Method

 The Life and Times of Socrates, by Susan Zannos (2004).

 Early Socratic Dialogues (Penguin Classics), by Plato, translated by Trevor Saunders (1987).
 This is, according to Plato, what Socrates said.